mileyan/DARENet/README.md

 #### Evaluation

-Use [this](https://github.com/zhunzhong07/person-re-ranking) and [this](https://github.com/liangzheng06/MARS-evaluation) official evaluation code to evaluate the extracted features.
+Use [person-re-ranking](https://github.com/zhunzhong07/person-re-ranking) and [MARS-evaluation](https://github.com/liangzheng06/MARS-evaluation) official evaluation codes to evaluate the extracted features.
 Note we use `mean` rather than `max` to aggregate the image feature vectors for video sequences.

 #### Resource-aware Person Re-ID Simulation